-each Union council.
+There are 9 Union Councils in District Council of Jhall Magsi, one from each Union council.
 Special seats are allocated to representatives of worker/peasants (5%), women (33%) and minorities' representation is notified by the Government on the basis of population.
 All elected chairmen of the Municipal Committees are also members of the District Council.

-functions such as: public works, public health, education, agricultural development and economic welfare, articles of food and drink, drainage, livestock and dairy development, culture and public safety.
+The District Council is concerned with rural development activities and functions such as: public works, public health, education, agricultural development and economic welfare, articles of food and drink, drainage, livestock and dairy development, culture and public safety.
 The District council can generate revenue through levying fee and taxes as given in part II of second schedule of BLGA 2010.
 The administrative structure of District council is given ahead: